Boating Facilities Fund

 Match Requirements: Generally, the recreational boating component of facilities will be funded with a match requirement of no less than 25%.

 State Interest in Property: The property owner may be expected to grant the State a lease on the property assuring its continued use as a recreational boating facility open to the general public.

-Commercial Use of Proposed Facilities: Facilities funded in whole by Boating Facility Funds must be primarily for recreational boating use by the general public.
+Commercial Use of Proposed Facilities: Facilities funded by Boating Facility Funds must be primarily for recreational boating use by the general public.
 Commercial use of the facilities may be permitted provided the commercial use does not interfere with the recreational use by the general public, including use of the associated parking facilities.

 Bidding and Contract Award: Whenever construction is to be contracted, construction work must be competitively bid using Division standard bidding documents and procedures or similar, Bureau-approved bidding documents and procedures.
 Contracts shall be awarded to the lowest responsible bidder, unless the Division approves otherwise.

 User Fees: When grant recipients propose establishing a user fee, the fee must be approved by the Division.
 The fee must be modest, cannot be punitive towards nonresidents and may only be used to offset documented operating and management costs.

 Accessibility: The Bureau will require grant recipients to provide components accessible by persons with disabilities, where feasible, at all new and renovated sites to the greatest extent possible, in compliance with the Americans with Disabilities Act of 1990 and revisions.
 Accessible components may include, but are not necessarily limited to parking spaces, accessible routes, docks and boarding floats, toilet structures, stairways and signs.

 Coordination of State Goals, Policies and Regulations: Grant recipients are expected to plan, site, construct and manage boating access facilities in compliance with all local, state, and federal laws and regulations, and in a manner which complements state goals and plans such as the Growth Management Act.